Amazon wins court order to suspend $10 billion US military contract with Microsoft | DW | 13.02.2020

 A US judge granted the company's request for a preliminary injunction to pause the contract, which would fund a billion-dollar cloud computing deal known as the Joint Enterprise Defense Infrastructure, or JEDI.

+Both the documents requesting the block and the judge's decision to issue the injunction were sealed by the court.

-Judge Patricia E Campbell-Smith also released a sealed opinion accompanying the decision, and ordered Amazon to post $42 million in the event that the injunction was issued wrongfully.
+Judge Patricia E. Campbell-Smith also released a sealed opinion accompanying the decision, and ordered Amazon to post $42 million to cover damages in the event that the injunction was issued wrongfully.

+Microsoft said in a statement Thursday that it was disappointed by the additional delay, but said it believed that it would ultimately be allowed to carry out the project.
+Amazon was initially favored to win the contract, which defense officials say will advance the US military's technological advantage over adversaries.

+The JEDI project would store and process classified data, allowing the military to boost communication with soldiers on the battlefield and use artificial intelligence to speed up its war planning and fighting capabilities.

-The ruling follows events earlier this week in which Amazon Web Services said it was seeking to depose President Donald Trump and Defense Secretary Mark Esper in its lawsuit over whether the president was trying to "screw Amazon" over the contract.
-This was a reference to Trump's ongoing feud with Amazon CEO Jeff Bezos and the Washington Post newspaper he owns.
+Earlier this week, Amazon Web Services said it was seeking to compel President Donald Trump and Defense Secretary Mark Esper, among others, to provide testimony in the lawsuit.